Inclusive Curriculum and Enrichment

 - Promoting a collaborative approach to meeting the needs of learners.

-- Students with a verified disability such as Speech Language Impairment, Physical impairment, ASD, Social and Emotional Disorders
+- Students with a verified disability such as Speech Language Impairment, Physical Impairment, Hearing and Visual Impairment, ASD, Social and Emotional Disorders

 - Students with non-verified learning difficulties, particularly in Literacy and Numeracy